US consumer confidence rebounds after five straight months of declines amid tariff anxiety

 The proportion of consumers surveyed saying they think a U.S. recession is coming in the next 12 months also declined from April.

-Trump’s aggressive and unpredictable policies — including massive import taxes — have clouded the outlook for the economy as well as the job market and raised fears that the American economy is headed toward recession.
+Trump’s aggressive and unpredictable policies — including massive import taxes — have clouded the outlook for the economy and the job market, raising fears that the American economy is headed toward a recession.

 However, Trump’s tariff pullbacks, pauses and negotiations with some trading partners may have calmed nerves for the time being.